TomatoXpert/Nexus-Browser-Demo/macOSInstallationGuide.md

 6. **Report Bugs or Feedback**
    If you spot any issues or quirks, head to the **Issues** tab in this repository and let us know.
 We want your feedback to make the full release as stable and smooth as possible.

-> ⚠️ If on Windows navigate to [macOS Download](macOSDownload.md) the file will typically be in `.exe` format for Windows systems.
+> ⚠️ If on Windows navigate to [Download](Download.md) the file will typically be in `.exe` format for Windows systems.
 Need a Installation Guide for Windows?
 Vist [Windows Installation Guide](WindowsInstallationGuide.md)